Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Coffee Shop – A weekly opportunity to enjoy tea, coffee, cake and good company.
 Held every Wednesday from 10.15am to 11.45am in the Church Centre.
 50% of the proceeds are donated to charity.

-Oasis especially for ladies of all ages; fellowship and friendship Thursday 9.30 – 11.00am Jo Abnett (tel: 01732 810492).
+Oasis especially for ladies of all ages; fellowship and friendship Thursday 9.30 – 11.00am Bridget Kelsey (tel: 07789 692967 or email oasis@ighthamchurch.org.uk).

 Men’s breakfast club – second Saturdays monthly at 8.30am.
 Full English breakfast and chat in the George & Dragon.
 John Webster (tel: 01732 884819)

 Ightham Primary School is closely linked with St Peter’s.
 The Rector regularly attends the school to lead an assembly.
-A group of people sometimes attend the school to present a session of Open the Book (a dramatized reading of a Bible story) to a whole school assembly.
+A group of people sometimes attend the school to present a session of Open the Book (a dramatised reading of a Bible story) to a whole school assembly.
 The children attend occasional services in St Peter’s Church.

 Contact Details

-• Churchwardens – Ms Naomi Webster tel: 07421 832919 and Mr Ian Gordon tel: 01732 882732
+• Churchwardens – Ms Naomi Webster tel: 07421 832919

 • Reader – Mr John Webster tel: 01732 884819 and Mrs Michelle Lawson 01634 240598